• Skip to primary navigation

-Here’s how to deal with social media anxiety:
+Here’s a guide on how to effectively deal with social media anxiety:

 1. Limit your screen time